 (c) CUSTOMER will participate fully in the implementation of the Services, including, as applicable, attending training sessions, performing applicable file builds, and complying with other reasonable Optima instructions regarding the implementation.
 In no event shall CUSTOMER delay the start of implementation of the applicable software beyond the applicable Billing Start Date (as set forth in the applicable Agreement).
 In the event CUSTOMER delays the completion of the implementation of the Services beyond the Billing Start Date, for each month thereafter until the Services are fully implemented, CUSTOMER shall pay to Optima the greater of (i) one-half of the monthly Fees due for the Services, or $350.00/month.

-(d) CUSTOMER acknowledges that the Services may use, incorporate or access Third Party Products, or that CUSTOMER may use, incorporate or access Third Party Products in conjunction with CUSTOMER’s use of the Services, or any other product or service provided to CUSTOMER by Optima.
+(d) CUSTOMER acknowledges that the Services may use, incorporate or access Third Party Products and/or that Optima may utilize subcontractors in its performance of the Services.
 To the extent that CUSTOMER uses, incorporates or accesses any Third Party Products that are provided by Optima to CUSTOMER, CUSTOMER acknowledges that continued usage of such Third Party Product(s) is contingent on Optima’s continued relationship with such Third Party Product vendor and that such use may be subject to additional terms and conditions of the applicable Third Party Product vendor.
 To the extent CUSTOMER uses, incorporates or accesses any Third Party Products that are not provided by Optima to CUSTOMER, CUSTOMER represents it has obtained and covenants it will obtain the necessary rights or licenses from the applicable third party vendors to use such Third Party Products and agrees that Optima shall not be liable for CUSTOMER’s failure to obtain such rights or licenses.
 Optima makes no representation or warranty with respect to any such Third Party Products.
 Optima shall not be liable for any damages, costs, or expenses, direct or indirect, arising out of the performance or failure to perform of Third Party Products.
 “Third Party Products” includes, but is not limited to, any product, technology, tool, database, software, works, coding scheme or other intellectual property developed or owned by a third party.
 To the extent that CUSTOMER utilizes billing software provided by Optima, the terms and conditions located at www.nethealth.com/CPT-End-User-Agreement also apply with regard to the CPT codes located within such billing software.

 (e) CUSTOMER acknowledges that the Services may include access to software to be used by CUSTOMER’s personnel as an aid to the organization of patient care.
 Such software is in no way intended, and the information contained therein is not to be used by any party in any way to replace the professional skill and judgment of physicians and other health care providers.
 The software is not to be used to guide or determine care provided by physicians and other health care providers, nor as a substitute for an accurate patient medical record and/or sound medical judgment by the treating physician or other health care provider.
 CUSTOMER’s personnel and all healthcare providers are solely responsible for the care of their patients and for determining whether to rely on the data and information contained within any software provided by Optima.
 Any reliance for any purpose directly or indirectly related to patient care cannot in any way be controlled by Optima and CUSTOMER is responsible for verifying the accuracy and completeness of any medical or other similar information contained in, entered into, or used in connection with such software.